Tree tensor network impurity solver based on Cayley-tree mapping: Results

 To obtain the spectral function, we compute the real-time evolution of the retarded Green’s function $G(t)$ using both TTN and MPS with different Trotter time steps $\tau$.
 Bond dimensions $D=30$ for TTN and $D=90$ for MPS are employed, chosen to ensure comparable levels of convergence, as established by the bond-dimension analysis in Appendix~\ref{sec:real_time_bond_dimes}.
 As shown in Fig.~\ref{fig:Re_Gt}(a), the two methods produce nearly identical results at short times, where the entanglement growth remains limited.
 At longer times, however, a systematic deviation develops, most clearly visible in the inset, reflecting the increasing importance of bath-induced correlations.
 Despite using a substantially smaller bond dimension, the TTN maintains an accuracy comparable to, and in the long-time regime superior to, that of the MPS.

 These results reaffirm the previous observation that the structure of the TTN facilitates a more efficient representation of bath entanglement at finite bond dimensions, leading to a more accurate description of long-range correlations in the time evolution.
 In addition, the TTN exhibits a smaller prefactor in the Trotter error.
 Although the leading Trotter error scales as $O(\tau^2)$ for both geometries, the MPS results show a pronounced dependence on the time step, with visible improvement when $\tau$ is reduced from $0.1$ to $0.01$, whereas the TTN results remain largely unchanged.
+The Trotter error is controlled by the product of $\tau$ and the hopping constant at each bond.
+Because the hopping constants decay much faster in the Cayley-tree mapping than in the 1D chain mapping, the prefactor of the Trotter error is correspondingly reduced.
+This geometric suppression of the Trotter error is explicitly verified using an exact free-fermion model in Appendix~\ref{sec:appendix_trotter}.
 This reduced sensitivity to the Trotter step allows the TTN to achieve high accuracy at relatively large $\tau$, providing a significant computational advantage for applications in DMFT calculations, where repeated real-time evolutions are required within self-consistency loops.

 To obtain high-resolution spectral functions, the real-time data are extended using linear prediction (LP) with parameters $(N_p,\delta)=(400,10^{-7})$, adding 8000 additional time points prior to Fourier transformation (see Appendix~\ref{Sec:LP} for details).
 The resulting spectral functions $A(\omega)$ obtained with $\tau=0.1$ are shown in Fig.~\ref{fig:Re_Gt}(b).